durgeshkasle/dreamfinanceandrealestate/README.md

-# Dream Finance and Real Estate
+# Dream Finance & Real Estate

 This project is a **React + Vite** based application built with scalability, maintainability, and performance in mind.